hpiwowar/citation11k/analysis/stats.md

 ### other sources of citations

 We note that while an open data citation boost is likely largely driven by citation for data reuse, open data may directly or indirectly inspire citations for other reasons as well.
-The literature on "Open Access Citation Benefit" has articulated several possible sources of OA citation boost, including Selection Bias and Early View ["Craig2007"].
+The literature on "Open Access Citation Benefit" has articulated several possible sources of OA citation boost, including Selection Bias and Early View  (CRAIG _et. al._ 2007).
 Inspired by this work, we suggest several possible sources for an "Open Data Citation Benefit":

 1. *Data Reuse*.
 Papers with available datasets can be used in more ways than papers without data, and therefore may receive additional attributions upon published data reuse.
 1. *Credibility Signalling*.
 The credibility of research findings may be higher for research papers with available data.
 Such papers may be preferentially chosen background citations and/or the foundation of additional research.